 As you might expect, tracking down the culprit was rather time consuming.
 It involved running pairs of test suites to find a combination that failed, then whittling down the apparently unrelated test suite to one particular test case, then zeroing in on the line that called the utility function with the implicit mocking buried deep within.
 At that point we could see that the function was mocked (unexpectedly) when the test failed, and was not mocked when the test passed in isolation.
 That led to the discovery of this bizarre behavior.

 I'm tempted to conclude that hiding use of mocks deep within setup or utility code is an antipattern.
 This follows from the well-known principle that test setup should be as minimal as possible.
-It should be easy for a test author to understand the context their test is running within.
+It should be easy for a test author (or reader) to understand the context in which a test runs.